 Attribute Financial Buyer Strategic Buyer Advisors Business broker, professional services firm, business advisor Large professional services firm, investment banker.
-Preparation time 18 months to 2 years 2 years or more.
+Preparation time 18 months to 2 years Normally 2 years or more.
 Level of integration Most often continues as a sole business or might be loosely integrated bolt on acquisition.
 May contribute administrative synergies in a consolidation.
 Varies.
 Often fully absorbed.
 Sometimes integrated into only one part of the business.
 Could be left as a stand alone entity passing products, IP or processes to group.

-I am sure that some companies can do both, but when you look at the processes involved and the priorities which will determine where to use surplus cash, you often see a clear choice - if the company doesn't have the resources to do both it needs to decide which strategy is going to achieve the highest exit price.
+I am sure that some companies can do both, but when they look at the processes involved and the priorities which will determine where to use their surplus cash, you often see a clear choice - they don't have the resources to do both so they need to decide which strategy is going to give the highest exit price.